 Some of us still remember when the records library used shelves and paper.
 And, collaboration was done with typed memos and forms.
+Remember putting "CC: Librarian" at the bottom of memos?
 Our status reports, meeting agendas and minutes were also part of our projects' natural work streams.

 21 CFR 820.30(j) Design history file declares

 '... design history may include memoranda and electronic mail correspondence'.

 So this natural collaboration, easily lost in email streams, with process-based design documents and test results, et cetera, make up every project's natural work stream.